Nivas1702/Online_Trivia_Game/README.md

 a1.js

-you can this code in your machine to view my project
+you can run this code in your machine to view my project